mridul/demo-flask-4111/README.md

 # Flask + SQLAlchemy demo for COMS 4111
-A very simple app in flask to demonstrate flask and sqlalchemy
+A very simple app in flask to demonstrate flask and sqlalchemy Built as a demonstration during a lecture given for Prof. Alexandros Biliris's Introduction to Databases class at Columbia University.

 ## useful snippets
 ### run your server under a screen session